How do we know if Google has penalized our site?

 3 minute(s) read

-A website that has penalized by google can't achieve higher rankings, so your foremost priority should be to figure out which of the algorithmic changes are impacting your website and then accordingly creates a recovery plan.
+A website that has been penalized by google can't achieve higher rankings, so your foremost priority should be to figure out which of the algorithmic changes are impacting your website and then accordingly create a recovery plan.

 Google penalty also leads your website towards dropping in the ranking of the website completely or just a few pages from the website that are found manipulative.
 The same will be the penalty with spammy keywords.
 A website's falling rankings affect not only its online visibility but also its conversions and credibility.

-How do you will get to know if Google has penalized your website?
+How will you get to know if you penalize your website?